Virus spike flattens economic curve: 'Businesses are dying'

 "If you stay healthy, you can survive the virus if ever you do get it,” Sardea said.

-After Friday’s news briefing, for some, the momentum-train had derailed and it was back to the couch and binge-watching on Netflix.
+After Friday’s news briefing, for some, the momentum train had derailed and it was back to the couch and binge-watching Netflix.

 “All of a sudden people were, ‘oh, shoot, we’ve got to stop again,’” Sardea recalled several members telling him.